Part II: Learning & Development

 Honestly, it's a real pity.
 So far I have experienced humans as intellectually curious and willing to learn.
 However, the behaviour described above means stagnation.
 This, in turn, has nothing in common with the growth mindset where the never-ending path of learning is the destination.
 Through this limitation mastery even becomes unreachable.

 Learning Is Multi-Faceted

-Conversely, looking for a younger colleague with less experience as a mentor is also an option.
+Conversely, looking for a younger colleague with less experience as a mentor is an option.
 They not only have more direct contact with other employees but can also help to get rid of old habits and ways of thinking.
 In addition, they often have up-to-date insights into their respective areas of expertise.

 Because one does not necessarily have to know everything, it makes sense to build up a knowledge network, both inside and outside the company.
-By asking specific questions or offering advice, a joint learning experience is established beyond dedicated knowledge-sharing events.
+By asking specific questions or offering advice, a joint learning experience is established beyond dedicated knowledge-sharing events1.

 Courses and workshops of external education providers are a good complement to get intense insights into certain topics as well as networking opportunities.
 These include executive programs at universities lasting weeks, but also shorter sessions.